Dems to McConnell: Vote on court nominee after midterms, stop the hypocrisy

 "There's no presidential election this year," McConnell told reporters in explaining why a vote in 2016 would have been wrong but is OK in 2018, before slipping into his office.

-"It's absolute hypocrisy for the majority leader to move forward on a vote now when he wasn't willing to move forward on a vote ahead of the 2016 election" on Obama nominee Merrick Garland, said Sen. Chris Murphy, D-Conn.
+Sen. Chris Murphy, D-Conn., said, "It's absolute hypocrisy for the majority leader to move forward on a vote now when he wasn't willing to move forward on a vote ahead of the 2016 election" on Obama nominee Merrick Garland.

 The top Democrat on the Senate Judiciary Committee, Dianne Feinstein of California, agreed, saying that the midterms are only four months away and will determine the composition of the Senate.